 The main conference suite at ESA Headquarters has plenty of capacity however should capacity be reached, places will be allocated on a first-come first-served basis.

-The 2016 Practitioners' Forum will be taking place on 18th March 2016 from 9am - 5pm.
-The topic for 2016 is The Exploitation of Natural Resources in Outer Space.
-A finalised programme will be posted on the ECSL website at a later date.
+The 2016 Practitioners' Forum took place on 18th March 2016 from 9am - 5pm.
+The topic for 2016 focused on The Exploitation of Natural Resources in Outer Space .

 The programmes of the previous years' Forums are available on the right side of this page.
-A link to the full report from the 2015 Forum can also be accessed.
+A link to the full report from the 2016 Forum will be available shortly.

 For further information: